-The distribution of this Prospectus, any Relevant Supplement and the offering or purchase of Shares may be restricted in certain jurisdictions.
+The distribution of this Prospectus, any Relevant Supplement and the offering, placing or purchase of Shares may be restricted in certain jurisdictions, and, accordingly, persons into whose possession this Prospectus and any Relevant Supplement comes are required by the Manager to inform themselves about and to observe such restrictions.
 No persons receiving a copy of this Prospectus or any Relevant Supplement in any such jurisdiction may treat this Prospectus or any Relevant Supplement as constituting an invitation to them to subscribe for Shares unless in the relevant jurisdiction such an invitation could lawfully be made to them without compliance with any registration or other legal requirements.
+This Prospectus and any Relevant Supplement do not constitute an offer or solicitation to anyone in any jurisdiction in which such offer or solicitation is not authorised or to any person to whom it is unlawful to make such offer or solicitation.

-Within the EU, the Company may only be marketed to Professional Investors (as defined herein) unless the EU Member State in question permits, under the laws of that EU Member State, the Company to be sold to other categories of investors and this permission encompasses the types of investors covered by this Prospectus, namely professional investors not falling within the Professional Investor definition and Knowledgeable Investors.
+Within the EU, the Company may only be marketed to Professional Investors (as defined herein) unless the EU Member State in question permits, under the laws of that EU Member State, Shares to be sold to other categories of investors and this permission encompasses the types of investors covered by this Prospectus, namely professional investors not falling within the Professional Investor definition and Knowledgeable Investors.
 When marketing Shares in any EU Member State (other than Ireland) to Professional Investors that are domiciled or have a registered office in the EU, the Manager intends to utilise marketing passports made available under the provisions of the AIFMD, as implemented by the AIFMD Regulations.
 Shares in a Sub-Fund may only be marketed pursuant to such passports to Professional Investors in those territories of the EU Member States in respect of which a passport has been obtained.